- Good iPad app

 - Multiple Companies: Kashoo doesn’t support multiple companies, meaning you’ll have to buy separate subscriptions for each business.
 However, unlike most other software, Kashoo offers a discount for purchasing multiple subscriptions.
 You can add multiple businesses at a discounted rate of $13.95/month (saving you $6/month per additional business).

 Cloud-Based Or Locally-Installed

 Cloud-based.
 No downloads or installation required.

-Kashoo is cloud-based software.
-As such, it is compatible with any device so long as you have internet access.
-Kashoo recommends the most up-to-date browsers for optimal use.
-There is also a brilliant iPad app (iOS 9.3+), an iPhone app (iOS 9.3+), and an Android app (4.0+).
+Kashoo provides a brilliant iPad app.
 One of the best parts about the Kashoo iPad app is that the app will still function offline during internet outages, and will simply save your data until it can sync back up to the internet.
+This app works for iPhones as well (9.3+), but there is no longer an Android app available.

 Specific Size Of Business

 Kashoo gears its software to the needs of small businesses and was “designed for business owners.
 Not accountants.”
 The software’s features cover the needs of some small businesses, especially those looking for a basic, easy to use accounting solution with excellent customer support.

 However, the software is not ideal for small businesses in need of estimates, time tracking, invoice customizations, or more advanced features like budgeting.
 Without these features, the software is not scalable or suitable for larger businesses.
 There also is no cash-basis accounting.
 For businesses in need of cash-basis accounting or more advanced features, we recommend taking a look at QuickBooks Online instead.
 Or check out the best accounting programs for small businesses for more options.